-- 5.24 Key evidence base documents include: - Swindon Central Area Action Plan (2009) - New Life for New Swindon Regeneration Framework; New Swindon Company (2004) - Swindon Retail Capacity Study Update (2009) - Retail and Leisure Study Update (2007) - A Green Infrastructure Strategy for Swindon 2010-2026: Revised Consultation Document (SBC, 2011) - Swindon School Place Planning Study: Future Demand to 2026 (2009) - Swindon School Place Planning Study Update (2011) - Strategy for Major Sports Facilities Provision 2009 -26 (2009) - Swindon Central Canal Route Study (2007)
+- 5.24 Key evidence base documents include: - Swindon Central Area Action Plan (2009);

+- New Life for New Swindon Regeneration Framework; New Swindon Company (2004); - Swindon Retail Capacity Study Update (2009); - Retail and Leisure Study Update (2007); - Swindon Borough Green Infrastructure Strategy 2010-2026: Revised Consultation Document (SBC, 2011); - Swindon School Place Planning Study: Future Demand to 2026 (2009); - Swindon School Place Planning Study Update (2011); - Strategy for Major Sports Facilities Provision 2009 -26 (2009); and - Swindon Central Canal Route Study (2007).

 - 5.25 The Central Area is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
-Effective management of development will be achieved through the application of this policy, the Swindon Central Area Action Plan and through: - Swindon Central Area Action Plan Implementation Plan; - The work of Forward Swindon Ltd; - Swindon Town Centre Masterplan; and
+Effective management of development will be achieved through the application of this policy, the Swindon Central Area Action Plan and through: - Swindon Central Area Action Plan Implementation Plan; - Swindon and Wiltshire Local Enterprise Partnership; - The work of Forward Swindon Ltd; and - Swindon Town Centre Masterplan; and

-Policy SC2: Swindon's Existing Urban Communities
+Policy SC2: Swindon's Existing Urban

-- a.
-In Swindon's existing urban communities, the priorities

-prioritises are:
+Communities

-- the regeneration of Swindon Central Area;

-- the protection and enhancement of existing built, semi-
+- In Swindon's existing urban communities, the priorities prioritises are: - the regeneration of Swindon Central Area; - the protection and enhancement of existing built, seminatural and natural assets of economic, social and / or environmental value to residents, employees and visitors;